 The area of food is another area that you need to work on when you travel on a student budget.
-When you eat like the locals, you find that you save a lot of money while enjoying all the unique flavours that come with the trip.
+When you eat like the locals, you find that you save a lot of money while enjoying all the unique flavors that come with the trip.

 You can try out the local markets and street food vendors around to get a quick and tasty meal.
 However, they may not have so many varieties for you to choose from, but they have a great understanding of the local dishes and offer delicious meals at an affordable rate.

 Stay within your budget, and maybe instead of going to all those touristy restaurants that tend to be a little on the high end in terms of cost, you can instead just take a trip to the neighborhood and savor the tantalizing local flavor at a reasonable price.